 Denali National Park

-The next day we explored Denali National Park on a converted school bus.
+The next day we discovered Denali National Park via a converted school bus.
 A glorious view of Mt.
 Denali (North America’s tallest peak) was the cherry-on-top of a morning that included staggering vistas, moose, Dal sheep, ground squirrels, and caribou.
 (We were on the lookout for grizzlies but had no such luck).

 The mountain shone bright white under a clear blue sky and from what I was told it was somewhat of a miracle.
 Two out of three visitors will never see the mountain due to inclement weather.
 Of the one-third remaining, only a fraction will enjoy a partial view.
 It’s almost unheard of to see it picture perfect on a sunny day.